also known as: Maszárfalva (HU), Negrovo (CZ), Negrovo (RU)

 Other spellings/names for Nehrovo are Nehrowo.

-Nehrovo is located about 11 miles ESE of Mukacheve (Munkács), 7 miles WNW of Irshava (Ilosva).
+located about eleven miles east-southeast of Mukacheve (Munkács), seven miles west-northwest of Irshava (Ilosva).

 Jews probably settled in Nehrovo early in the 19th century.